The 1960s, a living heritage: Q&A with John Puttick

 Architect: John Puttick, London (GB)

-Photos: John Puttick Associates (portrait image), Rory Gardiner (project image of Preston Bus station)
+Photos: John Puttick Associates (portrait image), Gareth Gardner (project image of Preston Bus station)

 Detail was founded in the 1960s.
 What did this decade leave us behind in terms of architecture?